dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"project": {"key": "<value>", ...}`

-Right after the "prefix" object the "project" object has to follow, which contains all resources and properties of the ontology.
-The "project" object is the bread and butter of the ontology.
-All its important properties are specified therein.
+The `project` object contains all resources and properties of the ontology.
+It requires all the following data fields:

-As you saw in the complete ontology definition in the beginning, the project definitions requires all the following data
-fields:

 - shortcode
 - shortname